 {¶3} Upon a review of the magistrate's decision and an independent review of the record, this court adopts the magistrate's decision as its own, as we find there is no error of law or other defect on the face of the decision.
-Therefore, the requested writ of mandamus is denied.
+Therefore, the requested writ of mandamus is granted to order respondent, Industrial Commission of Ohio, to vacate its order that granted a VSSR award to respondent, Anita Smigill, and to enter an order denying the VSSR application.

-Writ of mandamus denied.
+Writ of mandamus granted.